peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.vec2absInPlace'></a>
 ### (static) MathUtil.vec2absInPlace(a)

-Sets each component of the given 2-element vector to its absolute value.
+Sets each component of the specified 2-element vector to its absolute value.

 #### Parameters